 Calibrating your oxygen nitrox analyzer more closely to the expected tank concentration will result in more accurate measurements.
 This requires a certified gas calibration bottle.

-Does an Oxygen Nitrox Analyzer Require Special Training?
+Does Operating an Oxygen Analyzer Require Special Training?

 No, it doesn’t.
 Most analyzers are very simple to use, although each has it quirks.
 In general, turn the device ON, ensure that it measures 20.9% in fresh air, and then test.
 Be smart and read the user manual to familiarize yourself with your specific model.

-In general, operation of an oxygen nitrox analyzer follows these steps:
+In general, operation of an oxygen analyzer follows these steps:

 - First, ensure the unit is calibrated to display 20.9% when in fresh air.